-Of course, some people will try and put off having a windshield replaced if it becomes damaged, they’d rather drive around with a rock chipped or cracked windshield than pay out a few hundred dollars for a replacement, but in all honesty, it’s a false economy.
+Of course, some people will try and put off having a windshield replaced if it becomes damaged.
+They’d rather drive around with a rock chipped or cracked windshield than pay out a few hundred dollars for a replacement.
+But, it’s a false economy.

-First of all, driving with a damaged windshield could easily get you a ticket, and that’s the kind of trouble that no one needs, but more importantly than that, your windshield plays a major safety part with your car, and not just from stopping the elements coming in to the cabin.
+First of all, driving with a damaged windshield could easily get you a ticket.
+And that’s the kind of trouble that no one needs.
+But, more importantly than that, your windshield plays a major safety part in your car.
+It’s not just something that stops the elements from coming into the cabin.

-Cars are designed as a whole unit, this means that all of the crash testing and safety ratings are done with the correct windshield fitted – the windshield itself forms part of the structural integrity, in fact, reports say that a genuine OEM windshield accounts for as much as 60% of the structural integrity of a car in the event of a rollover – without it, your car will just flatten.
+Cars are designed as a whole unit.
+All of the crash testing and safety ratings are done with the correct windshield fitted.
+The windshield itself forms part of the structural integrity.
+In fact, reports say that a genuine OEM windshield accounts for as much as 60% of the structural integrity of a car in the event of a rollover.
+Without it, your car will just flatten.

-And although your windshield may still be in place, if it’s damaged in any way, the structural integrity is lost – a windshield is only strong while it’s completely intact.
+And even if your windshield is still in place, if it’s damaged in any way, the structural integrity is lost.
+A windshield is only strong while it’s completely intact.

-Understanding windshield replacement costs isn’t straightforward, there is a number of factors that can affect the price, but perhaps the biggest factor is rarity value.
+Understanding windshield replacement costs isn’t straightforward.
+There are a number of factors that can affect the price, but perhaps the biggest factor is the rarity value.
 If your car is vintage, or rare, windshield stocks will have dwindled to almost nothing.
-So the seller can virtually name his price, just for the screen, and this could be in the thousands of dollars region, and then of course you need to pay for fitting.
+So the seller can virtually name his price, just for the screen.
+And this could be in the thousands of dollars region.
+Then, of course, you need to pay for fitting.

 And finally, anything with extra molding involved (complex curves for example) will generally be up to 20% more expensive as well.

-Automobiles have had windshields fitted as early as 1905, thanks mainly to the invention of safety glass, which meant that the glass shattered into clumps, rather than splintered.
-These days, windshields are made from laminated glass, which is exactly what it sounds like – a layer of plastic is bonded between two layers of safety glass – a triple layer in all.
+Automobiles have had windshields fitted as early as 1905, thanks mainly to the invention of safety glass.
+This meant that the glass shattered into clumps, rather than splintered.
+These days, windshields are made from laminated glass.
+It’s exactly what it sounds like.
+A layer of plastic is bonded between two layers of safety glass – a triple layer in all.

-Not only does the windshield benefit from the added thickness, but the layer of plastic helps to keep the windshield as a whole piece, stops the glass from becoming dislodged, and potentially entering the vehicle (or worse still, a passenger).
+Not only does the windshield benefit from the added thickness, but the layer of plastic helps to keep the windshield as a whole piece.
+It also stops the glass from becoming dislodged, and potentially entering the vehicle (or worse still, a passenger).

-There are around 80 companies worldwide that specialize in the making of windshields, which when you consider the amount of vehicles on the road (just in the USA alone, estimates put the number of vehicles at around 263.6 million), that really isn’t that many, less if you’re looking for factory specification (OEM – Original Equipment Manufacturer) windshields, rather than a cheaper alternative.
+There are around 80 companies worldwide that specialize in the making of windshields.
+When you consider the number of vehicles on the road (just in the USA alone, estimates put the number of vehicles at around 263.6 million), that really isn’t that many.
+It’s less if you’re looking for factory specification (OEM – Original Equipment Manufacturer) windshields, rather than a cheaper alternative.

-And talking of OEM, yes it’s possible to maybe halve the cost of a replacement windshield if you pick a budget model, but it won’t have the same level of quality as the OEM specification glass.
-That isn’t to say that it would be unsafe, just that the original specification glass will likely fit better, last longer, and will be capable of taking more sustained abuse.
+And speaking of OEM, yes it’s possible to maybe halve the cost of a replacement windshield if you pick a budget model.
+However, it won’t have the same level of quality as the OEM specification glass.
+That isn’t to say that it would be unsafe.
+It’s just that the original specification glass will likely fit better, last longer, and will be capable of taking more sustained abuse.

-As we’ve already mentioned, there is many factors that change the price – even simple things will affect the price.
-Older cars generally have their windshield’s held in place with a rubber seal rather than adhesive, so you could save a few dollars that way, but on average, you’ll pay in the region of $236 for a replacement.
+As we’ve already mentioned, there are many factors that change the price.
+Even simple things will affect the price.
+Older cars generally have their windshield’s held in place with a rubber seal rather than adhesive.
+So, you could save a few dollars that way, but on average, you’ll pay in the region of $235 for a replacement.

 You may also like: 4 Best Windshield Repair Kits Reviews

-Don’t be tempted to leave a damaged windshield for another day, small cracks and chips will affect the integrity of the glass, and it’s highly possible that the cracks and chips could spread, especially in extremes of temperatures (where it’s cold at night and hot during the day).
+Don’t be tempted to leave a damaged windshield for another day.
+Small cracks and chips will affect the integrity of the glass.
+It’s also highly possible that the cracks and chips could spread, especially in extremes of temperatures (where it’s cold at night and hot during the day).

-Take professional advice as to whether your windshield damage is repairable or needs replacement, and get it done – your safety is the number one priority.
+Take professional advice as to whether your windshield damage is repairable or needs replacement.
+Then, get it done – your safety is the number one priority.